-Gina Centrello is President and Publisher of the Random House Publishing Group, having assumed the position in the then newly formed group upon the unification of the Random House Trade Group and the Ballantine Books Group in 2003.
-In 2008, the group added imprints from the Bantam Dell, Spiegel & Grau, and Dial Press divisions, creating a creative powerhouse which publishes many of the world’s best authors in both literary and commercial genres.
+Centrello left Pocket in 1999 to become President and Publisher of Ballantine Books.
+In 2003, she took over the helm of the newly formed Random House Publishing Group, which united the two divisions formerly known as the Random House Trade Group and the Ballantine Books Group.
+In 2008, the group added imprints from the Bantam Dell, Spiegel & Grau, and Dial Press divisions, creating a formidable house publishing the best authors in both literary and commercial genres.

 Amanda D’Acierno is President and Publisher of the Penguin Random House Audio Publishing Group, overseeing the Random House Audio, Penguin Audio, BOT and Listening Library imprints.
 She has guided the audio business through a period of robust growth, increasing the audio list from 500 titles in 2008 to 1,200 titles in 2018.
 Under her leadership, the division has published audiobook bestsellers including George R.R.
 Martin’s A Song of Ice and Fire series, Ernest Cline’s Ready Player One, Charles Duhigg’s The Power of Habit, Dan Brown’s Origin, John Grisham’s The Rooster Bar, Celeste Ng’s Little Fires Everywhere, Madeleine L’Engle’s A Wrinkle in Time and the Harry Potter series.